 1

-Architecture has long-tail liability - claims can emerge up to 10 years after project completion.
-If you plan to retire, close your practice, or merge with another firm, ensure you arrange adequate run-off cover.
-Discuss run-off options with your insurer well before any transition.
+Architecture carries long-tail liability - claims can emerge up to ten years after project completion in some jurisdictions.
+If you plan to retire, wind down your practice, or merge with another firm, arrange adequate run-off cover well in advance.
+Discuss run-off options with your insurer before any transition.

 2

-Your professional indemnity limit should reflect the value and complexity of your largest current project.
-If you're designing a $10M building, a $500K PI limit is inadequate.
-Review your limits when you take on projects significantly larger than your usual work.
+Your professional indemnity limit should reflect the value and complexity of your most significant current project.
+If you are designing a $15M building, a $500K PI limit is plainly insufficient.
+Reassess your limits whenever you take on projects materially larger than your typical workload.

 3

-Well-drafted client agreements that define the scope of your services, design responsibilities, fee basis, and liability limits are essential.
-The NZIA provides standard form agreements that can help protect both you and your clients.
+Well-drafted client agreements that clearly define the scope of your services, design responsibilities, fee basis, and liability limits are essential risk management.
+The Australian Institute of Architects publishes standard form agreements that help protect both architect and client.

 4